Albertyhu/simple-chat-app/readme.md

 Live site: https://chat-app-brax.onrender.com/

-Note: Becase the app is hosted on a free tier on Render, there is usually a long cold start before the app is fully loaded.
+Note: Because the app is hosted on a free tier on Render, there is usually a long cold start before the app is fully loaded.

 # Chat App